CoreyStuart/Node-README-Creation/README.md

-# README generator
+# The README creator
   =========================================================================================
   # Github: CoreyStuart
   =========================================================================================
   # Email: c.stuart21@yahoo.com
   =========================================================================================
-  # Short descrpition: This was just to create a README using JavaScript.
+  # Short description: Homework assignment with this video that took me way too long too figure out how to do
   =========================================================================================
   # License choice: MIT
   =========================================================================================